raybulous/24_Database_2024_Proj_2/README.md

     pip install -r requirements.txt
     ```

-## Configuration

-1. Open `databaseServerInfo.py` and change the details to match your database information.

 ## Running the Program

+Click 'Set Database Info' to enter the database info and the program will connect with it

-- If you have the database:
+- If you have the database and connects successfully:
-  - After configuring the database details, you can run the program and input your SQL queries.
-The program will estimate the cost and display the query execution plan.
+  - You can input your SQL queries and click the 'Process Query' button and the program will estimate the cost and display the query execution plan.
 - If you do not have the database:
+  - Click 'OK' on the database info dialog to use a pre-prepared details of all relation.
+- If the program failed to establish a connection:
+  - The program will default to using the pre-prepared details of all relation.
-  - You can still run the program using a set of prepared queries provided.
+  - You can only input a set of prepared queries provided.
 Simply run the program and input the prepared queries.
   ```
   SELECT * FROM customer WHERE c_mktsegment = 'BUILDING' ORDER BY c_acctbal DESC LIMIT 10;
   ```